dotnet/crank/docs/setup_linux.md

 ## Setting up an agent on Linux

 On Linux, it is recommended to setup the Agent using the Docker file provided in this repository.
-There instructions are valid for x86 and arm.
+There instructions are valid for x86_64 and ARM64 (aka ARMv8 or AARCH64).

 ### Installing Docker